All Episodes

 All right.

-Now the judge absolutely has to say to her look, we can't have everybody making individual decisions because that's anarchy.
+Now, the judge absolutely has to say to her, look, we can't have everybody making individual decisions because that's anarchy.

-However, you are being civilly disobedient, and we respect that.
+However, you are being civilly disobedient.

 And we always have in this country.